 Lloyd’s Utah career would go on to be exceptionally productive, but that greatness precipitated from a quieter start.
 He redshirted the 2017 season and was primarily a special-teams contributor as a redshirt freshman in 2018.
 However, he did gain a bit of experience on defense that year, and that experience prepared him for a rise into a starting role the following year.

 Lloyd became a starting linebacker in 2019 and used that opportunity to explode onto the college football stage.
-The Utah OLB started all 14 games for the Utes, amassing 91 total tackles, 11 tackles for loss, 6.5 sacks, 1 interception, 2 pass deflections, and a defensive touchdown.
+The Utah LB started all 14 games for the Utes, amassing 91 total tackles, 11 tackles for loss, 6.5 sacks, 1 interception, 2 pass deflections, and a defensive touchdown.
 Lloyd earned honorable mention Pac-12 honors for his performance, and that was enough to encourage an encore.

-Devin Lloyd’s NFL Draft ascension
+Lloyd’s NFL Draft ascension

-“More than anything, I want to win,” Lloyd said, via The Salt Lake Tribune.
-“I want to leave with a championship, with a nice little ring on my finger, hopefully a couple of rings.
+“More than anything, I want to win,” Lloyd said via The Salt Lake Tribune.
+“I want to leave with a championship, with a nice little ring on my finger.
+Hopefully, a couple of rings.
 I want to bring guys along with me, too — I love helping others.
 I’ve said that before.
-I know this team wants to be great, I know I’m not the only one on the team that wants to be great.”
+I know this team wants to be great.
+I know I’m not the only one on the team that wants to be great.”